 What does it mean to be an “experienced” singer?
 My expectations are that:

 - you can hold a part on your own

 - you are comfortable with written music

 - you can keep up with quickly-paced rehearsals

 - you are excited about challenging yourself

-Note that this is a non-residential camp.
-We will have lunch and dinner together at Basin Farm, but I don’t have housing for everybody.
+Note that these are non-residential camps.
+We will have lunch and dinner together at Basin Farm (my home), but I don’t have housing for everybody.